Hunter in the Dark: Discover Anomalous Network Activity Using Deep Ensemble Network: DarkHunter

-Fig. \ref{fig:interpretability} demonstrates an accurately detected Exploit attack restored by this strategy.
-The strategy starts with statistical features, as shown in the example in Fig. \ref{fig:interpretability}(a), and then uses the same \textit{record index} to locate to those elaboratedly defined features, as illustrated in the example in Fig. \ref{fig:interpretability}(b).
-From the features, \textit{source IP address, source port number, destination IP address, destination port number, start time, end time, protocol, and application-layer service} of this stream can be obtained.
-The combination is unique and can be used as Wireshark\footnote{Wireshark: https://www.wireshark.org} naming convention based \textit{rules} to trace back to the original packets within the current stream, as demonstrated in the example in Fig. \ref{fig:interpretability}.
-Fig. \ref{fig:interpretability}(c) displays packet records and the payloads of the Exploit stream.
+We want the threat alerts generated from the detection system to be understandable and useful to human security analysts.
+Therefore, we include a user-friendly alert interface in DarkHunter.
+The interface offers the following two functions.

+\textit{Original Packet Stream Backtracking.} As shown in Fig. \ref{fig:system_overview}(e), the features used for learning are vectorized, making it difficult for security analysts to understand, interpret and analyze.
+Our investigation on the network traffic data shows that the network traffic streams can be uniquely identified by their source IP address, source port number, destination IP address, destination port number, flow start time and end time, and protocol.
+We use this combined information to correlate a threat detected by the neural network to the related raw network flow in different source traces and restore the threat from the neural-network-used format to the human-understandable textual traffic format.

+We adopt Wireshark\footnote{Wireshark: https://www.wireshark.org} to visualize the original packet streams.
+Fig.~\ref{fig:interpretability} shows an example for a detected Exploit attack.
+Its neural-network-used format is shown in Fig.~\ref{fig:interpretability}(a) and Fig.~\ref{fig:interpretability}(b) is its restored raw network stream.

 As can be seen from the figure, the stream contains 3-way handshake packets for establishing TCP connections, HTTP request packets, HTTP response packets and 4-way handshake packets for tearing down TCP connections.
-The payload of the stream reflects more valuable attack-related information.
-Traffic from the client to the server is colored red, while traffic from the server to the client is colored blue.
-The payloads demonstrate \textbf{`Microsoft Internet Explorer Frameset Memory Corruption \cite{exploit_attack}' (\textbf{CVE-2006-3637} \cite{cve_2006_3637}):} Microsoft Internet Explorer (MSIE) 6.0 (Marked pink parts in payloads) has a flaw that the browser cannot properly handle various combinations of HTML layout components.
-The hacker exploits the vulnerability when rendering HTML using a crafted frameset (Marked blue parts in payloads), which results in memory corruption.
+The payloads of the stream provide more valuable attack-related information.
+Traffic from the client to the server is colored in red, while traffic from the server to the client is colored blue.
+The payloads indicate \textit{`Microsoft Internet Explorer Frameset Memory Corruption \cite{exploit_attack}' (CVE-2006-3637 \cite{cve_2006_3637}):} a flaw in Microsoft Internet Explorer (MSIE) 6.0 (marked in pink) that makes the browser unable to properly handle various combinations of HTML layout components.
+The hacker exploits the vulnerability when rendering HTML using a crafted frameset (marked in blue), which results in memory corruption.

-Since payloads contain specific attack behaviours, we also leverage the strategy to locate and view payloads of precisely detected normal network traffic and other 8 attacks, namely, Generic, Fuzzers, Reconnaissance, DoS, Shellcode, Backdoors, Analysis and Worms.
-The payloads are described in detail as below.